 What is Peripheral Neuropathy?

 Peripheral neuropathy describes a condition where the nerves farthest away from our heart and spine (i.e. in our hands and feet) are damaged.
+The nerves sending signals to our brain and back are no longer working properly.
 The damage can be caused from many reasons.
-The leading cause of peripheral neuropathy in America today, approximately 30% of all cases, is diabetes complications.
-Other causes may include nerves damage in the back, genetic disorders, and metabolic disorders.
+The leading cause of peripheral neuropathy in America today, approximately 30 %, is from diabetes.
+Other causes may include nerves damage in the back, genetic disorders, chemotherapy, or autoimmune diseases.